geoserver/geoserver/doc/en/user/source/services/wps/administration.rst

 In GeoServer there are the following execution phases:

 * *QUEUED*: the process is waiting to be executed
-* *RUNNING*: the process is either retriving and parsing the inputs, computing the results, or writing them out
+* *RUNNING*: the process is either retrieving and parsing the inputs, computing the results, or writing them out
 * *FAILED*: the process execution terminated with a failure
 * *SUCCESS*: the process execution terminated with a success
 * *DISMISSING*: the process execution is being dismissed, depending on the process nature this might take some time, or be instantaneous